-Figure 07: Section of the Case Jury Room
+Figure 7: Section of the Case Jury Room

-To estimate the Reverberation Time, volume of the room was measured through the length, width and height.
+To estimate the Reverberation Time, the volume of the room was measured through the length, width, and height.
 Moreover, the absorption coefficient values of the materials were calculated through the total usable area of the materials, used in the case room.
-Finally, the RT was calculated using the formula (1), found in literature.
+Finally, the RT was calculated using the formula (1), found in the literature.

-Table 01: Calculation of RT for the Case Jury Room
+Table 1: Calculation of RT for the Case Jury Room